Klafyvel/SPEFiles.jl/README.md

 [here](https://raw.githubusercontent.com/hududed/pyControl/master/Manual/LightField/Add-in%20and%20Automation%20SDK/SPE%203.0%20File%20Format%20Specification.pdf).

-The library is inspired by the [spe2py](https://github.com/ashirsch/spe2py) library, but should provide more features..
+The library is inspired by the [spe2py](https://github.com/ashirsch/spe2py) library, but should provide more features.

 ## Installation